Amanda111111-pixel/Chef-App-POE-/README.md

-🍽️ Chef’s App
+ Chef’s Special

-Chef’s App is a React Native restaurant management and browsing app that allows users to explore a digital food menu, view deals, search items, and (for admin users) manage menu items.
+Chef’s Special is an app that lets users explore a digital menu, view deals, search items, and (for admin users) manage menu items.
-This project demonstrates state management, navigation, and user access control in React Native.
 ______________

 # Project Purpose & Summary

-This app was developed as part of a mobile application development project to showcase practical skills in building a functional, user-friendly React Native application.
+This app was made as part of a mobile application development project to help manage the client's business and allow for:
-The goal was to simulate a restaurant menu system that allows:

-Regular users to browse dishes, view specials, and manage a personal selection of items.
+Regular users to browse dishes, view specials, and manage a personal menu.

-Administrators to manage the menu content by adding, editing, or removing dishes.
+Admin to manage the menu content by adding, editing, or removing dishes.

-Through this project, key learning outcomes include:

-Implementing component-based architecture

-Using React Hooks for state management

-Designing intuitive user interfaces

-Controlling access using user authentication logic

-Structuring multi-screen navigation using React Navigation

-_________
+__________________
 # Features

 -> User Features

-View categorized menus (Starters, Mains, Desserts, Drinks)

-Search for menu items by name or description
+View categorized menus (Starters, Mains, Desserts, Drinks) Search for menu items by name or description
 Filter by course type
 Add favorite items to a Personal Menu
 View special Deals
 Make simulated payments
 Contact section for inquiries

 -> Admin Features

 Secure Admin login system
 Add, remove, and edit menu items
 Access restricted to authorized admin only
 Admin can manage menu via the Change screen
 Admin-only floating “+ Add” button for quick item additions
 _____
 # Navigation Overview

 Screen	Description
 Login	Users log in as regular or admin users
 Home	Displays menu items, statistics, and filters